Lauer’s Park Neighborhood Plan

-Between July 2024 and July 2025, the Lauer’s Park Neighborhood Plan brought together neighborhood residents, organizations, city government, and others to coordinate and catalog shared priorities for improving life for residents in this part of Reading.
+Between July 2024 and July 2025, the Lauer’s Park Neighborhood Plan brought together neighborhood residents, organizations, city government, and others to coordinate and catalog shared priorities for improving life for residents in the Northwest part of Reading.
 We will use this written plan to advocate and organize together for safer streets, quality affordable housing, good transportation, parks, local institutions, and more.

 Friends and neighbors, please share comments and questions to LauersParkPlan@gmail.com or 862-955-2577 by September 22.